Brandon123b/CSC-372-Interpreter/README.md

 	can be quite strict and may not explain what is wrong with the command.
 If you encounter an error that you do not understand, I reccomend looking at the types of the variables and making sure they are correct.
 Ints can be coverted to a double by adding 0.0 to the end of the int. (ex: 5+0.0).

+Scoping:
+	This language uses block scoping.
+Think of setting a variable as either "int i = 1" or "i = 1" depending on if the variable exists in the scope or not.

 # ---------------------------------------------------------------------------- #
 #                                Recomendations                                #
 # ---------------------------------------------------------------------------- #